d4t4x/data-selfie/README.md

 - to make a build (folder) from src ```npm run build```
 - to make a build and watch for changes ```npm run buildw```
 - to make a build and minify etc (see webpack.config.js) ```npm run buildprod```
-    - use this to reproduce the code submitted to Chrome Web Store
+    - use this to reproduce the code submitted to Chrome Web Store and Firefox Add-ons
-    - a crx file is submitted to Firefox Add-ons, to reproduce it load the unpacked code in the Chrome browser and then pack it at "chrome://extensions/"
+    - for Chrome the build folder is compressed and submitted
+    - for Firefox the content of the build folder is compressed and submitted

 #### Chrome extension